Things Ricky Forgot to Teach But Somehow I Learned Them Anyway – Films from Mary Jane Doherty

-Mary Jane Doherty, a two-time finalist for the Metcalf Award for Excellence in Teaching, teaches film production courses including her innovative approach to the NARRATIVE DOCUMENTARY.
+Mary Jane Doherty is an Associate Professor of Film at Boston University.
 She trained at MIT, where she produced GRAVITY, a film about experimental astrophysicists, then freelanced for Northern Light Productions, Blackside, and VIDA Health Inc.

 Now, she is filming a series about the Boston Children’s Chorus and the mystery of the sound.